Fresh vs. Frozen Donor Eggs:

 -

-The number of eggs retrieved during a fresh cycle
+The total number of eggs received in a fresh vs frozen cycle

 -